- News & Blogs

 MindWise welcomes the opportunity to respond to the Programme for Government (PFG)

 consultation and have spoken to a range of stakeholders to support us in compiling our response.
 Julie Larmour-Knight, our Area Manager for Information, Advice, and Advocacy services, outlines our response below...

 A key theme that MindWise wishes to emphasize strongly is the need for co-design and collaboration with clients fully represented and involved in every element of our services.
 This is something we have evidenced in our response to the draft Programme for Government (PfG).

 MindWise seeks to encourage client engagement at all levels in relation to the development of the PfG and the delivery of services through it.
 This needs to be integrated and positive relationships where the mutual benefit of partners is realised needs to be ring-fenced as a prerequisite for evidencing effective commissioning and co-production.

-The priority of the Independent Mechanism in Northern Ireland's (IMNI) Disability Forum is to maximise the involvement of people with disabilities in the realisation of the UN Convention on the Rights of People with Disabilities in Northern Ireland.
+The priority of the Independent Mechanism in Northern Ireland (IMNI) Disability Forum is to maximise the involvement of people with disabilities in the realisation of the UN Convention on the Rights of People with Disabilities in Northern Ireland (read more about the IMNI Disability Forum on the Equality Commission website).
 This is an example of practice that looks to influence and shape government through co-participation and co-design, as evidenced in the Department for Communities Disability strategy.